Last updated 31st October 2021

 Online material from Diocesan websites in printed publications

-In cancelling The See (see this page for more) we are fully aware it was a useful communication tool for reaching people who are not on the internet.
+In cancelling The See in early 2021 (see this page for more) we were fully aware it was a useful communication tool for reaching people who are not on the internet.

 So, we want to emphasise at this time that parishes are free to use and adapt ALL the regularly updated articles and information appearing on the Diocesan website and in Parish Update and other ebulletins.